jldec/astro-v5-blog-starter/README.md

 | `pnpm dev`                | Starts local dev server at `localhost:4321`      |
 | `pnpm build`              | Build your production site to `./dist/`          |
 | `pnpm preview`            | Preview your build locally, before deploying     |

+### Deploy to Cloudflare Pages
+Cloudflare Pages will auto-build and republish on every commit if you [link to your git repo](https://developers.cloudflare.com/pages/get-started/git-integration/).

+Alternatively, you can push builds directly from your local machine using Wrangler.
+- Modify the name in `wrangler.toml` to suit your project
+- `pnpm wrangler login` - authenticates with Cloudflare (one time)
+- `pnpm ship` - runs astro build && wrangler pages deploy

+Set the site name in `astro.config` to generate canonical URLs.

 ### To learn more
 - [Astro docs](https://docs.astro.build) | [Astro Discord](https://astro.build/chat).